 - Writing skills

-Hard Skills for managerial roles
+List of hard skills for managerial roles

 Managerial roles often require a blend of technical and industry-specific hard skills.
 Your resume leadership skills (both hard and soft) can draw attention to positions you've held and offer a clear picture of career progression.

-Hard Skills for Customer Success resumes
+Hard skills for Customer Success resumes

 - Customer Lifecycle Management